Bredbury: Religious sites

 In 1942, Bredbury Hall, with its 11 acre of land, was purchased by the Diocese of Chester to be used as a mission church and social centre for Lower Bredbury.
 On 16 May 1943, the Lord Bishop of Chester dedicated an altar in one of the rooms of the hall.

 Later, the new church was erected nearby and was dedicated to St Barnabas by the Bishop of Chester on 27 March 1954.

-Bredbury Hall was then sold off.
+Bredbury Hall was then sold.